SilentNightSound/GI-Model-Importer/Guides/AnimatedTextureTutorial.md

 ## Advanced Applications

 The final section will use the knowledge we have gained in the previous two sections to implement some complex animations/effects.
-Make sure you have a solid grasp of how the examples in the first two sections work
+Make sure you have a solid grasp of how the examples in the first two sections work.
+These examples will mostly be applied to complex meshes such as characters, though some planes will still be used to illustrate more complicated concepts.

 1) Traveling Rainbow Circuit